rnicholus/file-input/README.md

 ### Browser Support
 All [browsers supported by Polymer](http://www.polymer-project.org/resources/compatibility.html) are currently supported by `<file-input>`.
 Polymer is a hard dependency.

-When files are selected by the user, valid files will be made available via the `files` array on the element's instance, and via a `files` property on the triggered `change` event's `detail` object.
-Invalid files will be made available via the `invalidFiles` property on the trigg